-If a product’s stock UOM does not match its sales UOM, you have to define a UOM conversion.
+If a product’s stock-keeping UOM does not match its sales UOM, you have to define a UOM conversion.

-You keep strawberries with the stock UOM “kilograms” in your inventory but you sell them in clamshells of 250g, so with the sales UOM “each”.
+You keep strawberries with the stock-keeping UOM “kilograms” in your inventory but you sell them in clamshells of 250g, so with the sales UOM “each”.

-- Go to the tab “UOM Conversion” at the bottom of the page and click .
-A new window opens up.
+- Go to the record tab “UOM Conversion” at the bottom of the page and click .
+An overlay window opens up.

-- The field UOM determines the source UOM and must be identical with the product’s stock UOM, e.g. here “kilograms”.
+- The field UOM specifies the source UOM and must be identical to the product’s stock-keeping UOM, e.g., here “kilograms”.

-- The field UOM to determines the target UOM to convert into, e.g. here “each”.
+- The field Target UOM specifies the UOM to convert into, e.g., here “piece”.

-- The field Multiply Rate determines the value by which to multiply the amount in the source UOM to obtain the corresponding amount in the target UOM.
+- The field Factor from Target UOM specifies the value by which to multiply the amount in the source UOM to obtain the corresponding amount in the target UOM (i.e. 1 source =

-- The field Divide Rate determines the value by which to divide the amount in the source UOM to obtain the corresponding amount in the target UOM.
+- The field Factor to Target UOM specifies the value by which to multiply the amount in the target UOM to obtain the corresponding amount in the source UOM (i.e. 1 target =

 Note: Upon entering one of the values, the other will be calculated automatically.

-- Click “Done” to close the window and add the conversion to the list.
+- Click “Done” to close the overlay window and add the conversion to the list.

 Note: Repeat steps 2 to 8 to add further conversions.